rockettheme/docs/Docs/magento/basic/products.md

 #### Cross-Sells

 Cross-sells appear in the shopping cart.
-As your customer is checking out, it's one last potential way to turn a small order into a larger one.
+As your customer is checking out, it is one last potential way to turn a small order into a larger one.
 If your online store was a physical store, this would be the candy next to the cash register.

 #### Custom Options